Why Choose USF

 for other student loan programs available to graduate students.

 Asia Pacific Studies/MBA Joint Program — Application Process

 Students must submit separate applications to both the MBA and MAPS programs.
 In the personal essay for each application, an applicant indicates that he or she intends to apply to both programs.
 For information on MBA application requirements visit the

 Upon notification of admission to both programs, an applicant must confirm their intent to enroll in the MBA/MAPS Concurrent Degree to the Director of the MBA program and the Director of the Asia Pacific Studies graduate program.

-Admitted students should contact the Asia Pacific Studies program for details about the advising and registration schedule in August.
-The Asia Pacific Studies graduate program can be contacted at 415.422.6357 or at email@example.com.
+Admitted students will be contacted by the Asia Pacific Studies program with details about advising and registration during the summer.
+The Asia Pacific Studies graduate program can be contacted at 415.422.6515 or at

 International students should note that the earliest arrival in the United States that an F-1 visa allows is 30 days before the start date on the I-20 form issued to you.

 Financing your Education